VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 We can connect multiple VOLTTRON instances using the federation plugin.
 Before setting up federation links, we need to first identify the  upstream server and downstream server.
-The upstream server is the node that is publishing some message of interest and downstream server is the node that wants to receive messages from the upstream server.
+The upstream server is the node that is publishing some message of interest; the downstream server is the node that wants to receive messages from the upstream server.
 A federation link needs to be established from the downstream VOLTTRON instance to the upstream VOLTTRON instance.
 To setup a federation link, we will need to add upstream server information in a RabbitMQ federation configuration file: